Make sure platforms that you plan to use for various operations are supported.

 Management Server (optional)

-- Application-aware processing is supported for Microsoft Windows 2003 SP2 and later except Nano Server, due to the absence of VSS framework.
+- [For Microsoft Windows 2003 and Nano Server] Application-aware processing is not supported due to the absence of VSS framework.

-- Application-aware processing for Microsoft Windows VMs with volumes larger than 64 TB is not supported**, because Veeam Backup & Replication uses the Microsoft Software Shadow Copy Provider to create a volume shadow copy during the backup or replication.
+- [For Hyper-V 2016 and later] Application-aware processing for Microsoft Windows VMs with volumes larger than 64 TB is not supported, because Veeam Backup & Replication uses the Microsoft Software Shadow Copy Provider to create a volume shadow copy during the backup or replication.
 For more information, see this Microsoft KB article.

 Supported File Systems